cfrg/draft-irtf-cfrg-hash-to-curve/draft-goldberg-cfrg-hash-to-curve.md

     # Legendre symbol -- is it a point on the curve?
     e = e^((p - 1) / 2)

-    # TODO: make these conditional moves
+    # TODO: these must be CMOVs
     nv = v * -1
     if e != 1:
         v = nv